You are here: SE » ResearchHome » PairProgrammingHome

 3. This understanding must first be gained in qualitative form before we can start quantifying.

-4. We have started such an investigation based on the grounded theory (GT) methodology and working from rich sets of data (full-length audio, programmer video, and screen video of pair programming sessions).
+4. We perform such investigation based on Grounded Theory Methodology (GTM), working from rich sets of data (full-length audio, programmer video, and screen video of pair programming sessions).

 Publications